 Symbolic in ancient imperial China.
 An axe is given to a general and used to perform rites signaling that a fight is about to start.

 Wanderlai "The Axe Murderer" Silva is a Mixed Martial Arts fighter so named because his ferocious attacking style reminds fans of a frothing axe murderer.
 He's apparently a nice guy outside of the cage.

 On July 13, 1941, Red Army soldier Dmitriy Ovcharenko was hurrying back to his unit with a cart full of ammo and supplies, when he was intercepted by two German trucks containing about 50 soldiers and three officers.
 One officer knocked his rifle out of his hands and began to interrogate him.
 Suddenly, Ovcharenko grabbed an axe he had in the cart and decapitated the officer in a single blow.
 As Germans froze in shock and horror, he immediately produced three grenades from the cart and tossed them at the trucks, killing 21 more and making the survivors, including both officers, scatter and flee.
 Ovcharenko then pursued a fleeing officer, lopped his head off as well (the third officer escaped), took all their documents, plans and maps and delivered them to his commander along with supplies.
 He was made the Hero of Soviet Union◊ for that.

 The Hutsul culture of Ukraine is strongly identified by the type of axe that men traditionally carried everywhere, called a bartok.
 It has a small double-head and a long handle.

-When Sweden entered the 30 Years War, all Soldiers were required to have a sword.
-However, since the equipment was paid for by the village in wich the Soldier lived, many skipped the sword for economical reasons and rocked a Musket/Axe combo instead.
-Since most of the Soldiers were peasants, axes where cheap and easy to come by.
+When Sweden entered the 30 Years War, all soldiers were required to have a sword.
+However, since the equipment was paid for by the village in which the soldier lived, many skipped the sword for economical reasons and rocked a Musket/Axe combo instead.
+Since most of the soldiers were peasants, axes were cheap and easy to come by.